 In 2018, San Ramon’s population was estimated to be just under 76,000 people, making it the fourth largest city in Contra Costa County, behind Richmond, Concord and Antioch.

 San Ramon’s largest business and retail park is Bishop Ranch.
-Bishop Ranch is home to the brand new City Center Bishop Ranch, Chevron Corporation, 24 Hour Fitness, the West Coast headquarters of AT&T, the Global Software Center of General Electric, as well as the San Ramon Medical Center.
+Bishop Ranch is home to the brand new City Center Bishop Ranch, Chevron Corporation, 24 Hour Fitness, the West Coast headquarters of AT&T, the Global Software Center of General Electric, and the San Ramon Medical Center.

 The contemporary, two-story City Hall houses the City’s Council Chamber, public meeting rooms, offices, and a very spacious lobby.
 It is located next to Central Park, a skateboarding ramp and just east of the beautiful new City Center at Bishop Ranch.

-It is said that City Hall is so nice, it even makes the numerous board meetings tolerable.
+It is said that City Hall is so nice, it even makes the many board meetings tolerable.

-The Residents section is a great resource for people interested in finding out more about the area in which they live, or relocating to this safe, prosperous and clean Bay Area city.
+The Residents section is a great resource for people interested in finding out more about the area in which they live, or moving to this safe, prosperous and clean Bay Area city.

 Currently, the market is still competitive, meaning, there are typically not many homes that stay on the market for very long in San Ramon.